Enhanced Auslander-Reiten duality and Morita theorem for singularity categories: Introduction

-Since the right inclusions are natural triangulated hulls, one would naively expect an equivalence $\C_{d-1}(A)\simeq\D_\sg^{\Z/p\Z}(R)$ on the triangulated hulls.
-This is far from being obvious since these triangulated hulls are defined using (a priori) different dg enhancements of both categories and functors.
-Therefore this was shown only in some special cases on a case-by-case basis \cite{AIR,KRac,KMV}, see also \cite{ART,IO13,KY,TV} for similar type of results in different settings.
+Since the right inclusions are natural triangulated hulls, one would naively expect an equivalence $\C_{d-1}(A)\simeq\sg^{\Z/p\Z}\!R$ on the triangulated hulls, and also an equivalence between $\sg R$ and a certain cluster-like category of $A$.
+However, this is far from being obvious since these triangulated hulls are defined using (a priori) different dg enhancements of both categories and functors.
+Therefore this was shown only in some special cases on a case-by-case basis \cite{AIR,KRac,KMV}, see also \cite{Am09,ART,IO13,KY,TV} for similar type of results in different settings.

-Our main result below justifies the naive expectation above in large generality, and also gives a realization of $\D_\sg(R)$ at the same time.
+Our main result below justifies the naive expectation above in large generality by constructing quasi-equivalences of dg enhancements of the relevant categories.
 For simplicity, here we state our main result in the easiest form.
-We refer to \ref{tilt intro} for the general version.
+We refer to \ref{tilt intro} for the general version, e.g.\ the same statement holds true for an arbitrary symmetric $R$-order with Gorenstein parameter $p$.